swcarpentry/website/_posts/2017/08/2017-08-31-WaxingPoetical.md

 I think because I semaphored my arms when describing arguments/flags.
 I stood in front of the group and waved my arms around like I was holding flags, directing trains down different tracks.
 I also used call and response, asking the audience to complete my statements (after introducing them a few times), which served to introduce nice pauses into the presentation, allowing people to process and ponder.

 But ... none of this is poetry.
-I think I was accused of poetry because during the first discussion of CLIs I stepped away from the computers and varied my voice and volume and pitch when looking at the nature of computers.
+I think I was accused of poetry because during the first discussion of command line interfaces (CLIs), I stepped away from the computers and varied my voice and volume and pitch when looking at the nature of computers.
 And lots of emotive body language.

 Speaking to the learner during the lunch break, she tweeted when I was unpacking the *why* of CLIs in unexpectedly non-mundane (perhaps florid, or purple) detail, sharing my enthusiasm for the ideas with the class.